GitLab Runner Overview For Developers¶

 - Product-wide Shared runners: These are runners shared across all projects under

-.
+uis/devops.
+They are used for general purpose jobs that do not require any special permissions or configurations and currently run onon-prem VMs.
 They are selected by default for all jobs unless overridden. - Product-specific runners: These are runners dedicated to a single product and are hosted on

 What do I need to do?¶